Title: President, Boston National League Baseball Club

 Plot Location: Section 1, Lot 7

-George was one of at least three sons born to John and Catherine (Cresswell) Dovey when they lived in Pottsville, Pennsylvania.
-At an early age, George moved to Central City in Muhlenberg County Kentucky with his family.
-His father owned coal property and operated the Dovey mines where his sons worked.
+George was one of at least three sons born to John and Catherine Dovey when they lived in Pottsville, Pennsylvania.
+At an early age, George moved to Central City in Muhlenberg County, Kentucky with his family.
+John owned coal property and operated the Dovey mines where all of his sons worked.

-On June 19, 1909, while on a scouting trip to Ohio, George Dovey suffered a pulmonary hemorrhage and died on a Pennsylvania Railroad train.
-August Herrmann, Chairman of the National Baseball Commission was notified and he wired John Dovey who was in St. Louis with the team.
-At the time of his death, George was survived by his mother Catherine and brothers John and James.
-In honor of George Dovey, no National League games were played on June 22, 1909, the day of his funeral in Philadelphia.
-Upon George’s death, John became sole owner of the Boston Club.
+On June 19, 1909, while on a scouting trip to Ohio, George suffered a pulmonary hemorrhage and died on a Pennsylvania Railroad train.
+John became sole owner of the Boston Club.
 After a lackluster 1910 season, he sold the team to William Hepburn Russell.

 Support the Friends of Mount Moriah